LunarWatcher/obsidian-webdav-sync/README.md

 * Android or desktop (Windows or Linux)
     * macOS and iOS will not receive support from me, as I refuse to spend thousands of euros for inferior hardware and an inferior platform.
 If you need iOS or macOS support and it doesn't work due to Apple-specific problems, you're welcome to add it in a PR, but it will not be created, maintained, or tested any other way.
 * A WebDAV server.
 In theory, it should work with any WebDAV-compatible server, though I only test against [copyparty](https://github.com/9001/copyparty).
+More specific requirements:
+    * No inline  backups can be made, unless the calls to read the entire folder omits these as if they didn't exist, and only the latest version is exposed.
+For example, copyparty's default behaviour on push (without `daw`) is to create copies (such as `README.md-bunch of garbage here`), which then is exposed when accessing the directory.
+This means the vault is always out of sync, and treats the added history files as bad.
+    * `X-OC-MTime` should be supported.
+It's supported in copyparty out of the box.
+Without this, the last modified time cannot be synced in the remote, so a pull is required after the push to sync mtimes to the client.
+This is obviously a waste of download and resources.
+    * Dotfile reading; if folders and files starting with `.` are omitted, the obsidian folder cannot be synced across devices.
+This is described later
+    * **Not sure how to implement these?** Some known DAV servers are described later in this documentation.

 ### Android notes